 - Feelings of profound sadness

-- Extreme irritability, frustration, anger
+- □ Extreme irritability, frustration, anger

-- Hopelessness, guilt
+- □ Hopelessness, guilt

 - Ongoing exhaustion

 - Loss of appetite or overeating

 - No interest or pleasure in infant

 - Anxious or panicky feelings

-- · Thoughts about hurting self or baby
+- □ Thoughts about hurting self or baby

 - Crying for no reason

-The presence of any one of the following risk factors should alert health professionals that the client may be at risk for postpartum mood disorders

-(e.g. anxiety, obsessive compulsive disorder, depression etc.).
+The presence of any one of the following risk factors should alert health professionals that the client may be at risk for postpartum mood disorders (e.g. anxiety, obsessive compulsive disorder, depression etc.).

-- Unrealistic expectations (e.g. "This baby will not change my life.") - Social isolation; very thin support system (e.g. "I have very little contact with my family or friends.") - Family history of depression or mental illness - Perfectionist tendencies (e.g. "I like to have everything in order.") - Sees asking for help as a weakness - (e.g. "I'm not used to asking anyone to help.
-I like to do things myself in my own way.") - Personal history of mood disorder (e.g. "I had postpartum depression (anxiety) with my first child.") - Personal crisis or losses during last 2 years - Severe insomnia (e.g. "I can't sleep when the baby sleeps.") - Possible obsessive thinking/phobias/unreasonable fears (e.g. "I am afraid to leave the house"; the mother stays home for weeks, or is afraid of being in a crowd or traveling in a bus or car) - Substance abuse (e.g. "I drink alcohol or smoke dope, etc. to kill the pain.") - Scary thoughts of harm (e.g. "I'm scared of knives."; "I see the bath water turn into blood."; "I'm afraid to stand by the window because the baby might fall.") - Suicide risk (e.g. "This baby would be better off without me"; "I am not worthy to have this child"; "I am such a burden to my family.") - Sudden change of mood (e.g. "I am much better now.
-I feel calm.") - · Giving away of possessions - Possible history of abuse or neglect (e.g. "I would never leave my baby with anyone else.
-I would not trust anyone.") - Psychotic episodes (e.g. " the devil [or other religious figure] told me he/she would tell me what to do with my baby.")
+- ☐ Unrealistic expectations (e.g. "This baby will not change my life.") - Social isolation; very thin support system (e.g. "I have very little contact with my family or friends.") - □ Family history of depression or mental illness - □ Perfectionist tendencies (e.g. "I like to have everything in order.") - □ Sees asking for help as a weakness (e.g. "I'm not used to asking anyone to help.
+I like to do things myself in my own way.") - Personal history of mood disorder (e.g. "I had postpartum depression (anxiety) with my first child.") - □ Personal crisis or losses during last 2 years - □ Severe insomnia (e.g. "I can't sleep when the baby sleeps.") - □ Possible obsessive thinking/phobias/unreasonable fears (e.g. "I am afraid to leave the house"; the mother stays home for weeks, or is afraid of being in a crowd or traveling in a bus or car) - Substance abuse (e.g. "I drink alcohol or smoke dope, etc. to kill the pain.") - □ Scary thoughts of harm (e.g. "I'm scared of knives."; "I see the bath water turn into blood."; "I'm afraid to stand by the window because the baby might fall.") - Suicide risk (e.g. "This baby would be better off without me"; "I am not worthy to have this child"; "I am such a burden to my family.") - □ Sudden change of mood (e.g. "I am much better now.
+I feel calm.") - □ Giving away of possessions - Possible history of abuse or neglect (e.g. "I would never leave my baby with anyone else.
+I would not trust anyone.") - □ Psychotic episodes (e.g. "the devil [or other religious figure] told me he/she would tell me what to do with my baby.")

 If there are health concerns, advise the woman /family to contact her physician.

-Contact Health Connection at York Region Health Services at 1-800-361-5653 for referral to the Healthy Babies, Healthy Children Program.
-Contact Children's Aid Society at 1-800-718-3850 or Jewish Family and Child Services (905) 882-2331 if the child's safety is a concern.
+Contact Durham Health Connection Line at (905) 723-8521, ext.
+2158, or 1-800-841-2729 for more information or for a referral to Healthy Babies Healthy Children Durham.
+Contact Children's Aid Society at 1-800-461-8140 or (905) 433-1551, if the child's safety is a concern.
 For crisis intervention, call 310-COPE.

 Adapted from materials from the Women's Health Centre, St. Joseph's Health Care, Toronto.
+Reviewed Durham Health Department